brotzeit/rustic/README.md

 Rustic uses the function `rustic-save-some-buffers` for saving buffers before compilation.
 If you want buffers to be saved automatically, you can change the value of `buffer-save-without-query`.

-Note: Rust edition 2018 requires a `rustfmt.toml` file.
+Rust edition 2018 requires a `rustfmt.toml` file.

 # LSP

-You can disable LSP support by setting `rustic-rls-pkg` to nil.
+Disable LSP support by setting `rustic-lsp-client` to nil.
+You have to restart emacs when you switch lsp clients.

 ## Server